jasonaaronwilson/lib-system-call/README.md

 # README

-This directory contains two related projects:
+This directory contains three related projects:

 1. A non "libc" minimal startup replacement
 2. A non "libc" syscall library
+3. A structure/union "decoder"

 #1 actually depends on #2 and this is OK from a binrary size
 perspective because #2 is a trivial amount of code on Linux and allows